syyunn/DeepWTO/README.md

 Check https://deepwto.org

 # Important Notice (as of 28 Feb 2020)
-Currently the DeepWTO project aims to publish the result to `2021 ICAIL` after some major addendum - such as analyzing the result with `xAI`.
+Currently DeepWTO aims to publish the result to `2021 ICAIL` after some major addendum - such as analyzing the result with `XAI`.
 We are looking for some skilled engineers/researchers who are interseted in the field of `legalNLP`.
-Please check our project [organization](https://github.com/DeepWTO) and get in touch with [syyun@snu.ac.kr](mailto:syyun@snu.ac.kr) to discuss with which research point you want to/can participate in the project!
+Please check our project [organization](https://github.com/DeepWTO) and get in touch with [syyun@snu.ac.kr](mailto:syyun@snu.ac.kr) to discuss with which research point you want to/can participate with the project!

-Any further progess will be published in [Organization's repo](https://github.com/DeepWTO/deepwto-draft) and this repo will remain as the first draft work.
+Any further progess will be published in [Organization's repo](https://github.com/DeepWTO/deepwto-draft).

 # DeepWTO
 ![ubuntu 16.04](https://img.shields.io/badge/ubuntu-16.04-blue.svg)